stryker-mutator/editor-plugins/packages/mutation-server-protocol/README.md

 #### Discover

-The `discover` method is used to discover mutants in the given glob patterns.
+The `discover` method is used to discover mutants in the given file paths.
 The server must respond with a `DiscoverResult` message.

 The `DiscoveredMutant` type is a subset of the `MutantResult` type.
 The `MutantResult` is the type that can be found in the [mutation testing report schema](https://github.com/stryker-mutator/mutation-testing-elements/blob/2902d56301cfdaa8ad2be59f3bca07bdf96f89b4/packages/report-schema/src/mutation-testing-report-schema.json#L37).